 top of page

-What you can learn from the estimated costly behaviors report
+What you can learn from the Estimated Costly Behaviors chart

-The HacWare Partner Portal contains charts and metrics related to your end-user’s vulnerabilities and estimated costly behaviors.
+The HacWare Partner Portal contains charts and metrics related to each of your clients and their end-users.

-We take the average cost per lost or stolen record ($140 in 2019) and multiply it by potential breaches to create the breach cost figure displayed in the dashboard.
+We take the average cost per lost or stolen record (for example, $146 in 2023) and multiply it by the potential breached records to create the projected breach cost figure displayed in the dashboard.

 The below information reflects the industry breach record information we gather that is utilized in the Estimated Costly Behavior report.